braveokafor/ollama-webui-helm/README.md

 ## Introduction

-Deploy [Ollama WebUI](https://github.com/ollama-webui/ollama-webui) on Kubernetes easily with this Helm chart.
+Deploy [Open WebUI](https://github.com/ollama-webui/ollama-webui) on Kubernetes easily with this Helm chart.

 It enables you to run a ChatGPT-style web UI client, with a variety of open-source large language models available at [ollama.ai/library](ollama.ai/library).